 2017-2019 Puffer/ABFM Fellow

-Dr. Kameron Matthews currently serves as Acting Assistant Deputy Undersecretary of Health for Community Care at the Veterans Health Administration in Washington, DC.
+Dr. Kameron Matthews currently serves as Deputy Under Secretary for Health for Community Care at the Veterans Health Administration in Washington, DC.
 As a board-certified family physician, Dr. Matthews has focused her career on underserved patient populations, having worked as a staff physician at Cook County Jail and with Erie Family Health Center, a large community health center also in Chicago.
 She most recently served as Chief Medical Officer of Mile Square Health Center within the University of Illinois Hospital and Health Sciences System.
 Her career interests focus on access to care, pipeline workforce development, and healthcare disparities.
 As a passion outside of work, she co-directs the Tour for Diversity in Medicine (T4D), an initiative seeking to bring premedical enrichment activities to minority high school and undergraduate students across the country.

 Dr. Tammy Chang is an assistant professor in the Department of Family Medicine and a practicing physician at the Corner Health Center and the RAHS School-based Health Centers in Ypsilanti, MI.
 She is a health services researcher and practicing family physician with a passion for adolescent health, specifically, breaking the cycle of poverty and poor health among adolescent mothers and their children.
 Her research is focused on improving access to reproductive health care and promoting healthy pregnancy weight gain among at-risk adolescents.
 Dr. Chang served as co-chief resident in the Department of Family Medicine at the University of Michigan and is an alumna of the University of Michigan Robert Wood Johnson Foundation Clinical Scholars program.
 She serves on the board of directions of the North American Primary Care Research Group and the Society of Teachers of Family Medicine, where she serves as the chairperson of the Research Committee.